In-class Examples List

 "walking" through a string

-statement; started intro to
+using a while statement; started intro to

 arrays